yvileapsis/yUI-NVSE/README.md

 ## Credits

 This NVSE plugin is developed by yvileapsis with liberal borrowing of code from lStewieAl's Tweaks by lStewieAl and kNVSE by korri123.

+This plugin wouldn't exist without efforts of many community members such as LuthienAnarion, JazzIsParis, lStewieAl, c6, carxt, korri123 and Demorome and many others.